mervyzr/astrea/README.md

 Hydrodynamical tests in place are the Sod shock tube test (Sod, 1978), the Sedov blast test (Sedov, 1946), simple advection wave tests (Gaussian, *sin*-curve, square), the Shu-Osher shock tube problem (Shu & Osher, 1989), and five shock tube tests from Toro (Toro, 1999, p.225).
 An additional magnetohydrodynamics test is included (Ryu & Jones, 1995).
 Analytical solutions for the Sod shock test (Pfrommer et al., 2006), Gaussian wave test and the *sin*-wave test are overplotted in the saved plots.
 The solution error (L1 error norm) is also determined when the *sin-wave* or Gaussian test is run.

 # Installation
 Clone this repository onto your local machine, and navigate to the cloned repository.
-Run *`python3 setup.py`* to install a venv (*.shock_venv*) in the home directory.
-This will also install the requirements for the project in the venv. *It is recommended to run Python projects in virtual environments.*
+Run *`python3 static/setup.py`* to install a venv (*.shock_venv*) in the home directory.
+This will also install the requirements for the project in the venv. *It is highly recommended to always run Python projects in separate virtual environments.*

 # Usage
 Edit your parameters in *`settings.py`* and run *`simulate.py`* (preferably in the venv).